A PDE-Based Analysis of the Symmetric Two-Armed Bernoulli Bandit: Main results

 Let $\bar v(\xi^r, s_2, t)$ represent the final-time pseudoregret if the bandit game starts at time $t$ with specified $\xi^r$ and $s_2$, and the player uses the strategy $p^m$.
 This function $\bar v$ can be expressed similarly to \cref {eq:v_minmax} and is also characterized iteratively:

-where $d\xi^r = g_{1} \mathbbm 1_ {I =1} -g_{2} \mathbbm 1_{I =2}$ and $ds_2 = \mathbbm 1_{I =2}$.
+where $d\xi^r = g_{1} \mathbbm 1_ {I =1} -g_{2} \mathbbm 1_{I =2} - \eps$ and $ds_2 = \mathbbm 1_{I =2}$.
 The foregoing also resembles a numerical scheme for solving a PDE, similar to the one we considered in the previous section.
 Again, the domain of $\bar v$ is restricted to integer values of $\xi^r$, $s_2$ and $t \in[-T]$, and we have

 We identify the relevant PDE and use it to estimate the regret.
-Specifically, we will show that the leading order behavior of $\bar v$ is given by a family of solutions $\bar u$ of the following linear parabolic equation:
+Specifically, we will show that the leading order behavior of $\bar v$ is given by a family of solutions $\bar u$ of the following linear heat equation with a discontinuous source:

 where the source term is